bhwanip/email-service/ARCHITECTURE.md

 ### Architectiure Choices

-1. **Microservices and Event based architecture**: Have split the solution in to two different services.
+1. **Microservices and Event based architecture**: Have split the solution in to two different services, keeping in mind the single responsibility principle.

    a) **Email Gateway**: This service is responsible for user facing REST api's related to emails submitted.
 As soon as the email is submitted via POST an email *id* is sent to user with HTTP status code 202 i.e. email has been accepted for processing.